For those who don’t know, Oregon is on fire.

 And my own Oregon, including my beautiful Columbia River Gorge, just outside Portland.
 There is a fire ravaging over 30,000 acres right now, at 0% containment and spreading, just over 20 miles from my home.
 The ash is covering the city, and we are all choking and nauseous from the smoke.

-I have thoughts on capitalism and climate change and environmental racism and all kinds of other ugly shit that I will put out there for y’all shortly.
-But in the meantime, I’m also grieving.
+I have thoughts on capitalism and climate change and environmental racism and all kinds of other ugly shit that I helped lay out on Socialist Worker.
+But I’m also grieving.

 So I thought I’d share some of the love poems I’ve written to this beautiful place over the years.
 They’re not all my best poems, some of them I haven’t even shared before.
 But now is the time.